microsoft/Intune-DeviceAdmins/README.md

 2) Open "ClientHealthQCConfigurations.psd1" file

 3) Change the following configuration values:

-    '''InputParams = @{
+	InputParams = @{
             SiteCode = "CAS" ## [NOTE] - Change this code as per site you're performing QC On UpgradeDateTime = '7/12/2018 10:00:00 AM' ## Time (PST) when upgrade is scheduled (Pre-QC) or happened (Post QC)
-        }'''
+        }

-    '''ExpectedValues = @{
+    	ExpectedValues = @{
-            ExpectedClientVersion = "5.00.8690.1000" ## Change this as per upgrade release ExpectedUpgradeName = "Configuration Manager 1806" ## Change this as per upgrade release }'''
+            ExpectedClientVersion = "5.00.8690.1000" ## Change this as per upgrade release ExpectedUpgradeName = "Configuration Manager 1806" ## Change this as per upgrade release }

 4) Open PowerShell console or ISE in elevated mode and execute following script: PS > C:\QC\ClientHealth\Upgrade\Perform-ClientHealthUpgradeQC.ps1

 This will perform all QC checks and display verbose output.
 Ignore any errors you see while the script is executing.
 It will take around 15 minutes, however it is recommended to wait until 30 minutes to get QC completed.

 5) Once QC is complete, a report is generated under C:\QC\ClientHealth\Upgrade\Reports folder.
 A new folder will be created for each execution and it will contain three files:
 * QC results - CSV file
 * QC results  - Html file
 * QC results - png file (pie chart)

 ### How to analyze QC report
 The report will have graphical display of number of checks performed, passed, failed and not tested.
 * Passed - indicates these QC checks were passed
 * Failed - indicates these QC checks were failed
 * Not tested - indicates these QC checks were not performed by automation.

 Passed scenarios will be self-explanatory and for "Failed" cases a FailureReason will be given.